The Elizabeth Public Library

 are researching your family tree or an historic figure, our Local History

-appointment.
-To ensure the safety and preservation of our many unique items,
+pursue the past.
+To ensure the safety and preservation of our many unique

 Mondays & Thursdays

 access is provided by appointment only.
 Please call908-354-6060 x.
 7152 or

 gateway to Elizabeth’s past, and it’s available to you in several ways.
 If

 you were wondering where you can go to begin discovering the history of

 Find the people that lived in our city from 1868- 1971,

 complete with addresses, places of employment, and an occasional date of

 The library has yearbooks with some year gaps for Battin (1927-1974), Thomas Jefferson (1934-1972), Edison